Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 >
 > - Raise your hand when you need assistance or have a question
 >
-> - Indicate you are done with an activity in the colaborative document
+> - Indicate you are done with this activity
 >
 {: .callout}